syncfusion/blazor-docs/src/grid/datagrid/paging.md

 }
 ```

-> You can refer to our [Blazor Grid Paging](https://www.syncfusion.com/blazor-components/blazor-datagrid/paging) Feature tour page to know about paging and  its feature representations
+> You can refer to our [Blazor Grid Paging](https://www.syncfusion.com/blazor-components/blazor-datagrid/paging) Feature tour page to know about paging and  its feature representations.
 > You can refer to our [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) feature tour page for its groundbreaking feature representations.
 You can also explore our [Blazor DataGrid example](https://blazor.syncfusion.com/demos/datagrid/overview?theme=bootstrap4) to understand how to present and manipulate data.